 The court in N.T. v P.T. awarded the mother $55,000 in costs.
 This represented just under 60% of the mother’s total bill, including HST and disbursements.
 The court noted that it is possible to award closer to full recovery of fees under the Rules but that, in this case, the mother was not entitled to this.
 For instance, there was no bad faith on the father’s part, which is one way that a party can be entitled to increased fees or based on her providing an offer to settle that was as favourable or more favourable than the result.

-Contact the Windsor Family Law Lawyers at Howie Johnson Barristers & Solicitors for Advice on Family Law Issues
+Contact the Windsor Family Law Lawyers at Johnson Miller Family Lawyers for Advice on Family Law Issues

-The experienced family lawyers at Howie Johnson Barristers & Solicitors work compassionately and efficiently toward a solution with your family’s best interests in mind.
+The experienced family lawyers at Johnson Miller Family Lawyers work compassionately and efficiently toward a solution with your family’s best interests in mind.
 We offer services across all areas of family law, including child support, spousal support, mediation, and more.
 We proudly serve clients in Windsor, Essex County, and the region.
 Please give us a call at 519-973-1500 or reach out to us online to schedule an initial consultation today.